-To encourage low- to moderate-income housing through private financing.
+Encourage low- to moderate-income housing through private financing.

 This program was a precursor to the Limited Profit Housing Company Program (Mitchell-Lama).
 The participants are largely institutional investors, such as insurance companies and pension funds, which provide financing for the development of rental and co-op units.
-Participants are granted a 25-year tax exemption in exchange for accepting a limited rate of return on their investment and for complying with City regulations regarding tenant eligibility, rent levels and restrictions of co-op sales.
-The exemptions granted on many of these projects have expired, or are due to expire soon.
-However, the owners have the option of remaining in the program with an additional 25-year exemption, or a nine-year phase-in of full taxation.
+Participants are granted a 25-year tax exemption - which may be extended through City Council action - in exchange for accepting a limited rate of return on their investment and for complying with City regulations regarding tenant eligibility, rent levels and restrictions of co-op sales.